RapidILL is a unique resource sharing system that was designed by the Interlibrary Loan staff at Colorado State University Libraries.

 RapidX is the most innovative development in resource sharing in years.
 Conceived and developed by the Rapid team, we are proud to offer RapidX to our users.

-RapidX eliminates the need for libraries to use Ariel or Odyssey for electronic delivery or receipt of incoming articles.
+RapidX eliminates the need for libraries to use Odyssey for electronic delivery or receipt of incoming articles.
 If a library has the ability to create a .pdf, .tif or .tiff file in article request fulfillment, they will be able to easily deliver that article to any other Rapid site.
-In addition, the need for libraries to run both Ariel and Odyssey workstations is eliminated.
+In addition, the need for libraries to run Odyssey workstations is eliminated.

 Alternate delivery options such as FTP drop off and email are in development.